SPRINKLING ACT

 “Given verified information about your system, what is its defensible regulatory classification?”

-Qualification required → you complete a structured intake questionnaire covering 14 sections (20–30 minutes of your time) → we confirm within 1–3 business days → human review + article-by-article analysis → report delivered within 5–7 business days (~1–2 weeks total).
-The report is 15–22 pages adapted to your specific classification — a HIGH system gets more obligation analysis pages than a LIMITED system.
+Qualification required, then you complete a structured intake questionnaire covering 14 sections (20–30 minutes of your time), then we confirm within 5 business days, then human review + article-by-article analysis, then report delivered within 10 business days (~3 weeks total).
+The report is 15–22 pages adapted to your specific classification: a HIGH system gets more obligation analysis pages than a LIMITED system.
 Every report includes a detachable one-pager executive summary, SVG risk gauge, compliance timeline, AI Positive governance radar, GDPR Art.
 22 cross-analysis, algorithmic bias assessment, residual risks analysis, and an integrated FAQ.
-The intake questionnaire is designed to ask precise questions that surface the information that matters — even when you didn’t know it was relevant.
+The intake questionnaire is designed to ask precise questions that surface the information that matters, even when you didn’t know it was relevant.
 Your Full Report score may differ from your free diagnostic score.

 01